Enhanced Evaporative System

 The OBD II, Enhanced Evaporative system, runs self-monitoring tests under certain conditions.
 A leak caused by a cracked or loose gas cap will set a fault code and illuminate the check engine light to notify the driver.
 The owner may think something more serious has occurred.
 If a scan indicates an enhanced evaporative leak, check the refueling cap for looseness.

 The most common leak codes are P0440 and P0442.
-P0440 indicates a large leak above 0.060 inches, and P0442 indicates a smaller leak, as small as 0.020 inches.
-The system code typically indicates a problem like a leak, but may also indicate a blockage in the system.
-These systems are pressure sensitive.
-The PCM self-monitors and applies vacuum to the system, and then monitors it for a certain period looking for leaks.
+P0440 indicates a large leak above 0.060 inches, and P0442 indicates a minor leak as small as 0.020 inches.
+The system code typically indicates a leak but may also indicate a blockage in the system.
+These systems are pressure-sensitive.
+On newer vehicles, the ECM self-monitors and applies vacuum to the tank and then monitors it for a certain period for leakage.

 This system prevents leaking fumes that pollute the environment with HC's (hydrocarbons are unburned fuel).
-Today's vehicles contain an onboard refueling vapor recovery system.
-It keeps the fumes that are pushed out of the tank while refueling contained in the system.
+In addition, today's vehicles contain an onboard refueling vapor recovery system.
+It keeps the fumes that are pushed out of the tank while refueling in the system.